 Contests are open to the public, with no admission charge.
 Schools and the public, generally, are invited to cooperate with the Legion in promoting this patriotic enterprise.

 Contests are sponsored and financed by The American Legion Department of Maryland, Inc., and the Legion Posts throughout the State.
 Posts sponsor and assist the contestants from their local high schools.
-If no Post is near a high school, or if a contestant is not sponsored by a Post, then the Department, upon request, will assist the contestant in finding a county or district sponsor.
-Posts of each county unite to sponsor the county champion at the district contest.
+If no Post is near a high school, or if a contestant is not sponsored by a Post, then the Department, upon request, will assist the contestant in finding a district sponsor.
 Posts in each district sponsor the district winner at the State Finals.

 METHODS OF JUDGING